 - Save you time and money without the need for ICP license application

-- We partner with more than 2,100 PoPs in China to cut load time in half
+- We partner with more than 2,100 PoPs to cut load time in half

 - Down-to-city-level performance optimization

-- A.I. smart load balancing for down-to-city-level performance optimization
+- AI Load Balancing for down-to-city-level performance optimization

-Sign up for an account or contact us to learn more on how mlytics can help your brand gain a foothold in China.
+Sign up for an account or contact us to learn more about how mlytics can help your brand gain a foothold in China.